Abdul-Rab al-Shadadi

 Abdul-Rab al-Shadadi (1963 - 7 October 2016) was a Yemeni Army major general who served President Abdrabbuh Mansur Hadi.
 He was the commander of the Third Military Region, which has its headquarters in the city of Marib.
 Al-Shadadi was killed in an artillery strike during an offensive east of the city of Sanaa by Houthi fighters.
-He is the most senior member of the Hadi government's forces to have been killed in the Yemeni Civil War.
+He is among the most senior members of the Hadi government's forces to have been killed in the Yemeni Civil War.